-On one hand, laws and regulations face difficulties in keeping up with the speed and complexity of AI innovation and deployment.
+On one hand, laws and regulations face difficulties in keeping up with the speed and complexity of AI innovation and deployment according to a report from the Governance Model Study Group.
 On the other hand, prescriptive regulation or rule-based regulation can hinder innovation.
 To address these conflicting problems, it is necessary to change governance models from conventional rule-based ones to goal-based ones that can guide entities such as companies to the value to be attained.
 Because our society shares the Social Principles of Human-Centric AI, which state the goals for the use of AI, and because principles on AI are slowly but steadily reaching a consensus globally, it can be said that we are finalizing the building of a foundation for goal-based governance.